 Link to : we achieve more together than alone.

-Here are the images you need for the hero’s attributes linked to ‘Shared Owners (Acts 4)’ – also referred to as ‘Barnabas’, ‘the early church’, or ‘first church of Jesus believers’.
+These are the Character resources provided for: ‘Shared Owners (Acts 4)’ – also called ‘Barnabas’, ‘the early church’, or ‘first church of Jesus believers’.

 We’ve over-spilled the lectionary this week to bring you an introduction to a face that is very familiar in the acts narrative -that of Barnabas.
 While his name is not really Barnabas at all, it’s Joseph, it seems this new moniker of Barnabas is something the Apostles bestowed upon him, suggesting a close familiarity in the burgeoning group.
 He is described as a Levite from Cyprus, so no rough fisherman, and was probably highly respected y means of birth.
 That his fields’ sale is enough to be mentioned in scripture shows it was almost certainly significant.